- Creekside Foyer

 |London, Royal Borough of Greenwich||Young people aged 16-25 who are single without a permanent place to live, with a local connection to Greenwich|

 |How we help||How to volunteer or get involved|

 |We offer housing and daily one-to-one support for young people as part of a resettlement programme.||Get in touch with our central office or find volunteering opportunities on the Get Involved section of the website.|

 |Contact details||About us|

 |Contact the Foyer on 0203 728 1130 or email email@example.com||Foyer is part of the Greenwich Pathway for young people experiencing homelessness.|

-Creekside Foyer offers housing and support to young, single people at risk, including young people coming out of the criminal justice system.
-Our 24 hour residential scheme is a mix of self-containted flats and shared flats.
+Creekside Foyer offers housing and support to young, single people at risk of homelessness, including young people coming out of the criminal justice system.
+Our 24-hour residential scheme is a mix of self-containted flats and shared flats.
 The project is staffed 24 hours a day.

-- Be willing to do specific and practical work on their personal development, and to agree and work on an action plan with Depaul staff that will form part of their formal agreement to remain at The Foyer.
+- Being willing to do specific and practical work on their personal development, and to agree and work on an action plan with Depaul UK staff that will form part of their formal agreement to remain at The Foyer.

-- Meet the obligations of their tenancy and house rules and show consideration to staff, neighbours and other residents.
+- Meeting the obligations of their tenancy and house rules and showing consideration to staff, neighbours and other residents.

 Creekside Foyer is funded to provide temporary accommodation whilst young people work towards making a positive change and move on to more independent accommodation, which may include options other than local authority housing.